Crypto comes to Washington. Will the millions buy influence?

 American Dream Federal Action, a super political action committee financed by a cryptocurrency CEO, saturated the district with ads promoting Houchin as a "Trump Tough" conservative who would "stop the socialists in Washington."
 That push helped secure her victory last week in a Republican primary.

-"All you can do is hold your breath," Houchin's longtime consultant, Cam Savage, said of when they learned about the ad buy.
+"All you can do is hold your breath," Houchin's longtime consultant, Cam Savage, said upon learning about the ad buy.
 "It could help you, but the fear is it will end you."
+He said Houchin had not sought the support and had no ties to the industry other than filling out a candidate survey from a cryptocurrency group.

-The impact of the unsolicited helps shows how cryptocurrency tycoons are emerging as the new political power players.
-They are pouring millions of dollars into primary elections as they try to gain influence over members of Congress and other government officials who are crafting regulations.
+The impact of the unsolicited help shows how cryptocurrency tycoons are emerging as political power players.
+They are pouring millions of dollars into primary elections as they try to gain influence over members of Congress, Republican and Democrat, who will write laws governing their industry, as well as other government officials who are crafting regulations.

-This year, for the first time, industry executives have spent nearly $20 million so far, according to records and interviews.
+This year, for the first time, industry executives have flooded money into congressional races, spending $20 million so far, according to records and interviews.

-It's a delicate but deliberate march by companies that make money based in part on evading government attention.
+It's a delicate but deliberate march by companies that by their very nature make money based in part on evading government attention.

-More than $100 million also has been spent lobbying since 2018 by crypto companies, as well as those who potentially stand to lose if the industry goes mainstream, records show.
+In addition to campaign spending, more than $100 million has been spent lobbying around the issue since 2018 by crypto companies, as well as those who stand to lose if the industry goes mainstream, records show.

+Following a well-worn path, they have retained former high-ranking officials such as Max Baucus, a former Democratic senator from Montana who once led the Senate Finance Committee.

-The push comes as the Biden administration and Congress consider new regulations and set funding levels for agencies that will oversee crypto.
+The push comes as the Biden administration and Congress not only consider new regulations but also set funding levels for agencies that will oversee the industry.

+Officials are considering what consumer protections and financial reporting requirements to put in place and how to crack down on criminals who take advantage of the anonymity offered by cryptocurrency to evade taxes, launder money and commit fraud.

 "What do they want?
 They want no regulation, or they want to help write the regulation.
 What else is new?" asked Sen. Sherrod Brown, D-Ohio, an industry critic.